-To get more information on your ink cartridges, you can use the front panel ink menu, HP Easy Printer Care (Windows), or HP Printer Utility (Mac OS).
+To get more information on your ink cartridges, you can use the front panel ink menu or the HP Printer Utility.

-For an explanation of the ink cartridge status messages, see Ink cartridge status messages on page 140.
+For an explanation of the ink cartridge status messages, see Ink cartridge status messages, see Ink cartridge status messages, on page 138.